apstyle

 Original Version from lohud.com

+NEW ROCHELLE – A New Rochelle High School student, who was stabbed Wednesday afternoon during an altercation in Dunkin Donuts, died at the hospital, New Rochelle police said.
 The victim was 16-year-old junior Valaree Megan Schwach, the New Rochelle school district said in a statement.
 Police said she and a teenage boy got into a fight with at least six other teenagers in the Dunkin Donuts on North Avenue across from Iona College.
+One of the teenage girls from the larger group stabbed the victim in the upper torso, according to police.

 A suspect has been identified but not located as of early Thursday, police said.